Ishigaki Island: History

 A tsunami of record height hit Ishigaki Island in 1771.

 One of the perpetrators of Aum Shinrikyo's sarin gas attack, Yasuo Hayashi, was arrested on Ishigaki Island 21 months after the attacks and 2000. km from the scene of the crime.

+On 11 April 2024, locals protested against the Japanese military's presence.

 Ishigaki Port

 Located 400. km southwest of Okinawa Island and 259. km east of Keelung, Ishigaki serves as a gateway to the Yaeyama Islands.
 Ishigaki Port is the 5th most popular of Japan's cruise ports as of 2017, and 4th for port calls by non-Japanese ships with a weekly call by Star Cruises from Taiwan.
 Several companies offer daily ferry service to Hateruma, Iriomote, Kohama, and Taketomi Island.